Error-Sensitive Proof-Labeling Schemes

-Proposition \ref{prop:notallwork} can be viewed as a corollary of Theorem~\ref{thm:characterization} as it is easy to show that $\mbox{\sc regular}$ is not locally stable.
+Theorem \ref{prop:notallwork} can be viewed as a corollary of Theorem~\ref{thm:characterization} as it is easy to show that $\mbox{\sc regular}$ is not locally stable.
 Nevertheless, local stability may not always be as easy to establish, because it is based on merging an arbitrary large number of labeled graphs.
 We thus consider another property, called \emph{strong local stability}, which is easier to check, and which provides a sufficient condition for the existence of an error-sensitive proof-labeling scheme.
-Given two labeled graphs $(G,\ell)$ and $(G',\ell')$, and a subgraph $H$ of both $G$ and $G'$, the labeling $\ell-\ell_H+\ell'_H$ for $G$ is the labeling such that, for every node $v\in V(G)$, $(\ell-\ell_H+\ell'_H)(v)=\ell'_H(v)$ if $v\in V(H)$, and $(\ell-\ell_H+\ell'_H)(v)=\ell(v)$ otherwise.
+Given two labeled graphs $(G,\ell)$ and $(G',\ell')$, and a subgraph $H$ of both $G$ and $G'$, we define a third labeling of $G$, that we call $\ell-\ell_H+\ell'_H$.
+For every node $v\in V(G)$:

 To avoid double subscript, in the following we will sometimes use superscripts instead of subscripts for sequences, e.g., $\ell^i$ instead of $\ell_i$.